-• The teacher gives sample answers and feedback.
+Teacher samples answers and gives feedback.

 Question 4: He was now facing something he had never faced before and therefore all his previous experiences and ideas were no longer of any use in telling him what to do in the battle.